The Remaining US Civil War Era Post

 .
 It was among the 70 fortifications surrounding the National Capital during the US Civil War, but unlike the rest which fell into disrepair and were abandoned, Fort Myer continues until this day (though they've hidden the name slightly - it'll always be Fort Myer because of its significance and contributions.)

-Some of the early firsts that this US Army Post holds are:
+of the early firsts that this US Army Post holds are:

-highlights these and others in a combination of historical photographs and revealing captions.
+highlights these and others in a combination of historical photographs, maps, and notes with revealing captions.
 The outstanding nugget is a first-time published note

 from Abraham Lincoln which no one knew existed.
 Browse through the website and learn of some of the history - the people, the events, the places and enjoy.